ncuesta/api-doc/README.md

 ```

 * `entries`: An `array` of items, where each item is a link to the actual collection element.
-* `offset`: An `integer` indicating the offset in the collection of elements from which the current page is taking elements.
+* `offset`: A `0`-based `integer` index indicating the offset in the collection of elements from which the current page is taking elements.
 This is the base index for the current span of elements (page).
 * `limit`: An `integer` indicating the maximum number of elements that will be included in the current span of elements (page).
 A sensible default value should be considered for this attribute.
 * `total`: An `integer` indicating the total number of elements available in the collection.

 As collections represent resource types or logical groupings of resources, they should be accessed in simple URIs like:

-    /<resource-type>.json
+    /<resource-type-in-plural>.json

 For instance, if we wanted to reference the people in a data set, we would use the following URI: